Update date: 07.06.2026

 Cost driver United States Canada Europe / UK Gulf

-Rent mid-$20s/sf/yr; prime much higher similar or slightly higher in major cities high streets often several times suburban prime mall/street also premium
+Rent mid-$20s/sf/yr; prime much higher similar / slightly higher high streets several times suburban mall/street premium

-Labor mid-teens $/hr, higher in some states comparable when converted higher floors + more regulation lower hourly but additional staff-related costs
+Labor mid-teens $/hr; varies by state comparable when converted higher + more regulation lower hourly + extra staff costs

 Delivery 15–30% 15–30% 15–30% 15–30%